Counselling & Hypnotherapy (Bromley & Lewisham)

 Above information taken from: Shorter Oxford Textbook of Psychiatry, Part 1, Fourth Edition, 2002.

-Call me, or text me, on 07950 906421 to discuss further – leave a message if I am not available and I will get back to you.
+So call me and learn how it feels, or text me, on 07950 906421 or 07704 455944 for your FREE PRE-INITIAL ASSESSMENT – I will be delighted to hear from you – leave a message if I am not available and I will get back to you.